-This tax should be paid by the last working day of the month following the month in which tax has been withheld.
+The obligation to withhold and pay the CIT lies with the company contracting the services.
+The tax should be delivered by the last working day of the month following the one in which the tax was withheld.

 Investment Income Tax (IIT)